Peeling bulbs is very important for the bulb!

 Why do the flowerbulbs have to be peeled?

-On a flowerbulb there are plant remains and baby bulbs.
+Attachted to a flowerbulb are plant remains and baby bulbs.
 The baby bulbs need to be removed from the ‘mother bulb’, because they are still too small to sell.
-They are being planted again to grow.
+They will be planted again to grow.
 The old plant remains need to be removed as well, because they are not clean and therefore are therefore not allowed to be exported.
 Sick bulbs also need to be sorted out, because of course they can’t be exported or used either.

 How does bulb cleaning work?